 16 “For God so loved the world, that He gave His only Son, so that everyone who believes in Him will not perish, but have eternal life.
 17 For God did not send the Son into the world to judge the world, but so that the world might be saved through Him.
 John 3:13-17 (NASB)

 Many of us were alien to or even dead set against any authority God might have over us.
 We raised numerous objections and came up with any number of reasons or excuses why we did not need or want God to be a factor in our lives.
 But because of the Lord’s overwhelming grace, mercy, and love, spiritual experiences came to us anyway.
-We did not seek or ask for them, and we certainly did not deserve them, but come they did to us, and our lives were never the same.
+We did not seek or ask for them, and we certainly did not deserve them, but come they did to us, and our lives were never the same again.

 The reality of Christ has shown itself many times and many ways in my own life.
-One example that comes to mind was when I had felt a nudge by the Lord to participate in a fund-raiser for a young woman who had severe scoliosis of her back.
+One example that comes to mind was when I felt a nudge by the Lord to participate in a fund-raiser for a young woman who had severe scoliosis of her back.
 She was bent over and in physical pain but could not afford the needed medical treatment.
 Finances were needed to purchase a proper back brace to help her overcome her affliction.
 After learning that the fundraiser had accumulated enough to purchase the new back brace, I opened my Bible, and immediately saw this verse, and knew it was from the Lord:

 14 The Lord upholds all who fall